 Technovation, a flagship program of non-profit Iridescent, is the world’s largest global tech entrepreneurship competition for girls.
-The program offers girls around the world the opportunity to learn the necessary skills to emerge as tech entrepreneurs and leaders.
+The program offers girls around the world the opportunity to learn the skills to emerge as tech entrepreneurs and leaders.

 Working in teams of up to five girls, supported by mentors, students go through four stages of launching a mobile app startup, inspired by the principles of design thinking: